Call Us Toll Free: 877-372-7627

 **Kevin Driscoll is providing his insights in a personal capacity and not part of his role as a federal employee.

-Ionela Morosanu, MS, CRNA, DNP(c)
+Ionela Morosanu, DNP, MS, CRNA

+Dr. Ionela Morosanu is a Staff Certified Registered Nurse Anesthetist at the National Institutes of Health (NIH) Clinical Center***.
+In this capacity, she administers anesthesia for human clinical trials and complex medical procedures that contribute to the advancement of patient care.
+Her work ensures the safe and effective delivery of anesthesia services that support the Center's research mission.
 Before joining NIH, Morosanu practiced at the University of Maryland Medical Center, where she focused on high-acuity cases including complex vascular, thoracic, neurosurgical, and transplant surgeries.
 There, as a committee member of the Morbidity, Mortality, and Process Improvement Committee, she played an active role in analyzing clinical outcomes and implementing quality improvement initiatives.

 Steve Wooden, DNP, CRNA, NSPM-C